mrblomblo/blombooru/README.md

 - **AI-Friendly:** Easily view accompanying AI metadata for almost any media generated with SwarmUI, ComfyUI, A1111, and more.
 You can even append tags to the tag editor directly from the AI prompt.

 - **Automatic Tagging:** Fast-track tagging with the WDv3 Auto Tagger integration, which analyzes images and suggests accurate tags with a single click.
+Supports optional Nvidia GPU acceleration for lightning-fast batch processing.

 - **Tag Implications:** Define relationships between tags.
 When a target tag (or set of tags) is applied to a media item, the implied tags are automatically added as well.